Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 23 Maret 2025 09.04.42 UTC
+- WIB: Minggu, 23 Maret 2025 10.07.53 UTC
-- WITA: Minggu, 23 Maret 2025 10.04.42 UTC
+- WITA: Minggu, 23 Maret 2025 11.07.53 UTC
-- WIT: Minggu, 23 Maret 2025 11.04.42 UTC
+- WIT: Minggu, 23 Maret 2025 12.07.53 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: nature
+Kategori: technology